 What to do before buying replacement wood stove gasket rope?

-Step two of locating the right rope gasket for your wood hearth unit is to refer to the owner’s manual for the size of gasket required for your unit.
 Every wood stove and wood insert has an owner’s manual easily found online.
-We like Manuals Lib, this website has nearly every wood stove or wood fireplace insert owner’s manual under the sun.
+We recommend Manuals Lib, this website has nearly every wood stove or wood fireplace insert owner’s manual under the sun.

 Now, it is time to safely install the wood stove rope gasket!